lostdemeter/holographersworkbench/README.md

 **Use Cases**:
 - Uncover latent biases in "random" errors
-- Stress-test ergodicity in quantum clocks
+- Stress-test ergodicity in signals
 - Extract filaments for holographic refinement
 - Detect hidden harmonics in residuals
+- Randomness testing for cryptography

 ## Demos